 - 7: Read and write and execute rwx

-When a command is given as chmod 764 file.txt, this means that the owner can read, write and execute.
-The user group can read and write while others can only read the file.
-Similarly, if the command changes to chmod 777 file.txt, this means that the user can read write and execute.
+When you give the command “chmod 764 file.txt,” it grants the owner the permissions to read, write, and execute.
+The user group can read and write, while others can only read the file.
+Similarly, if the command changes to chmod 777 file.txt, the user can read, write and execute.
 The people in the user group can also do the same.
-In addition to this then the world will also be able to make changes, edit and execute.
+In addition to this, the world will be able to make changes, edit and execute.

 The owners can also be denoted symbolically as:

 You can use it as “chmod o=rwx file.txt,” which sets the permissions for others to read, write, and execute.
 Adding execute to the user group to execute can be set by using: chmod g+x file.txt.